 The internet is in a constant state of change, with new content being added to the web by the minute and old content sometimes getting moved around.
-While the benefit of publishing scholarly outputs online is that it’s possible to update them at any moment, moving or modifying content can also make keeping track of different versions a bit tricky at times.
-That’s where digital object identifiers or DOIs come into play.
+While the benefit of publishing scholarly outputs online is that it’s possible for them to be widely shared across different channels and updated as needed, the potential for online content to be moved, modified, or hosted in multiple places can also make keeping track of different versions tricky at times.
+That’s where Digital Object Identifiers or DOIs come into play.

-A DOI is a persistent link to a piece of content online that is made up of a prefix and a unique suffix.
-Adding DOIs to all your journal’s articles will ensure that even if you have to change your journal’s web address, or if there are authors circulating different versions of their articles, readers will be able to recognize the official version of an article by its DOI.
-Each DOI has bibliographic and other metadata behind it that includes the most up-to-date URL, or the location, of that piece of content online.
+A DOI is a persistent identifier (PID) for a piece of content online, such as a journal article, that is made up of a prefix and a unique suffix, and registered with accompanying metadata.
+Registering DOIs and metadata for all of your journal articles will ensure that even if you have to change the web address or the location of an article, or if there are authors circulating different versions of their articles online, readers and discovery services will be able to easily find the official published version of the article from its DOI.
+DOIs are considered a core publishing best practice and are required by many publishing initiatives like Plan S.

-How can you get DOIs for your journal’s articles?
+How can you start registering content and depositing metadata and DOIs with Crossref?
 And what are the benefits you can expect?
-We caught up with Anna Tolwinska, Member and Community Outreach Manager at Crossref, a DOI registration agent for scholarly outputs, for a full breakdown on what you need to know to begin using DOIs at your journal.
+We caught up with Anna Tolwinska, Member Experience Manager at Crossref, for a full breakdown on what you need to know to begin using DOIs from Crossref at your journal.

-In addition to assigning DOIs at article level, journals can choose to have a journal title level DOI as well, to incorporate components or content such as images and figures.
-Since scholars tend to search for individual articles online, rather than journals, Tolwinska said having article DOIs remains key.
+In addition to assigning DOIs at the article level, journals can choose to have a journal title-level and issue-level DOI as well, and can incorporate components of articles such as images and figures.
+Since researchers tend to search for individual articles online, rather than journals or issues, Tolwinska said having article DOIs remains key.

-According to Tolwinska, one of the most important things to remember when it comes to DOIs is that they don’t update themselves.
-Publishers are responsible for maintaining the metadata behind the DOI, to make sure it’s always up to date.
+One of the most important things to remember when it comes to DOIs is that they don’t update themselves.
+Publishers are responsible for maintaining the metadata they register with Crossref to ensure that it’s always up to date.

 “You shouldn’t forget about your DOIs once you deposit them.
 If the content moves somewhere online and you don’t update the article’s URL in the metadata with Crossref the DOI won’t work, researchers will come across frustrating dead links, and that is what the whole infrastructure aims to avoid,” Tolwinska explained.